-Dates and registration links for summer 2014 iPad Media Camp sessions will be posted in January 2015.
+Dates for summer 2015 iPad Media Camp sessions are:

-Information about iPad Media Camps in Summer 2014 is available!.
-Locations in 2014 included Illinois, Texas, Kansas and Alabama.
 These workshops are geared specifically to K-12 classroom teachers.
 College/university faculty can also benefit from the workshop’s focus on iPad-based multimedia products students can create to demonstrate what they know and can do.
-(The June 16-18, 2014, session was for elementary teachers only, however.)

 Dates and locations for summer 2014 iPad Media Camps were: